Organ language: Further examples

-Divergences with the psychiatric paradigm
+Divergence with the psychiatric paradigm

 Psychiatry not influenced by such psychoanalytic ideas rejects both the semantic correlation with the target organ and that the cause is an unconscious conflict.
 If anything, psychosomatizations are due to stress affecting a "constitutional" target organ, correlated by hereditary factors.
+For the psychiatrist Jurgen Ruesch, these disorders represent an infantile use of body language by individuals who are unable to express themselves effectively by verbal means.